VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 {{< /speech >}}

 When looking for your first lab PSU, it may be overwhelming.
 You'll see some going for $40, and some going for $500.
-Generally, the cost difference get's you a few things: Multiple channels and cleaner output (undesired AC ripple in DC supply = bad).
+Generally, the cost difference gets you a few things: Multiple channels and cleaner output (undesired AC ripple in DC supply = bad).
 For starting out, nobody wants to spend that.
 Sure, having a dual supply is super nice so you can power opamps and what not, but you can get around that to start with by using a little module to generate those voltages for you from another supply.

-So, while there's some downsides, I reccomend grabbing pretty much the cheapest lab power supply you can find that  allows for setting current limiting (constant current, or CC is the same thing) and one of these boost/buck converters
+So, while there are some downsides, I recommend grabbing pretty much the cheapest lab power supply you can find that allows for setting current limiting (constant current, or CC is the same thing) and one of these boost/buck converters

 [TODO] picture